- Advanced Cancer

 What is metastatic cancer?

 Metastatic cancer is a cancer that has spread from the part of the body where it started (the primary site) to other parts of the body.
-When cancer cells break away from a tumor, they can travel to other areas of the body through either the bloodstream or the lymph system (a collection of vessels that carry fluid and immune system cells).
+When cancer cells break away from a tumor, they can travel to other areas of the body through the bloodstream or the lymph system (which contains a collection of vessels that carry fluid and immune system cells).

 If the cells travel through the lymph system, they may end up in nearby lymph nodes (small, bean-sized collections of immune cells) or they may spread to other organs.
-If the cells travel through the bloodstream they can go to any part of the body.
-Most often, the cancer cells break off and travel in the bloodstream.
+More often, cancer cells that break off from the main tumor travel through the bloodstream.
+Once in the blood, they can go to any part of the body.
 Many of these cells die, but some may settle in a new area, begin to grow, and form new tumors.
 This spread of cancer to a new part of the body is called metastasis.

-Even when cancer has spread to a new area, it is still named after the part of the body where it started.
+Even when cancer has spread to a new area, it’s still named after the part of the body where it started.
 Treatment is also based on where the cancer started.
-For example, if prostate cancer spreads to the bones, it is still called prostate cancer (not bone cancer), and the doctor will recommend treatments that have been shown to help against metastatic prostate cancer.
-Likewise, breast cancer that has spread to the lungs it is still called breast cancer, not lung cancer, and is treated as metastatic breast cancer.
+For example, if prostate cancer spreads to the bones, it’s still prostate cancer (not bone cancer), and the doctor will recommend treatments that have been shown to help against metastatic prostate cancer.
+Likewise, breast cancer that has spread to the lungs is still breast cancer, not lung cancer, and is treated as metastatic breast cancer.

 Sometimes the metastatic tumors have already begun to grow when the cancer is first found and diagnosed.
 And in some cases, a metastasis may be found before the original (primary) tumor is found.
-If a cancer has already spread to many places before it is found, it may be very hard to figure out where it started.
+If a cancer has already spread to many places when it’s found, it may be very hard to figure out where it started.
 If this happens the cancer is called cancer of unknown primary.
 This is discussed in a separate document, Cancer - Unknown Primary.

 Why cancer cells tend to spread to certain parts of the body

 Where a cancer starts often plays a role in where it will spread.
-Most cancer cells that have broken free from the original tumor are carried in the blood or lymph circulation until they get trapped in the next "downstream" organ or set of lymph nodes.
-This explains why breast cancer often spreads to axillary (underarm) lymph nodes, but rarely to lymph nodes in the groin.
-Likewise, the lungs are a common site of spread (metastasis) for many cancers.
+Most cancer cells that break free from the original tumor are carried in the blood or lymph until they get trapped in the next “downstream” organ or set of lymph nodes.
+Once the cells are there, they can start new tumors.
+This explains why breast cancer often spreads to underarm lymph nodes, but rarely to lymph nodes in the groin.
+Likewise, there are many cancers that commonly spread to the lungs.
 This is because the heart pumps blood from the rest of the body through the lungs’ blood vessels before sending it elsewhere.
 The liver is a common site of spread for cancer cells that start in the colon because blood from the intestines flows into the liver.

-Cancer cells often break away from the main (primary) tumor and circulate in the blood, but in most cases they don't settle in any one place.
-Over time, they die.
-When the cancer does spread to other organs it is because of certain genetic changes in the cells, which scientists are now starting to understand.
-Someday, they may be able to tell if a person's cancer is the type that will spread to other organs by looking for these genetic changes.
-Research is also focusing on treatments that block or target these genetic changes so the cancer cells cannot spread and grow.
+Cancer cells often break away from the main (primary) tumor and travel through the blood and/or lymph system, but they don’t always settle in and start new tumors.
+Most of the time, the cells that broke away die.
+When cancer does spread to other organs and start to form new tumors, it’s because of certain genetic changes in the cells that scientists are now starting to understand.
+Someday, doctors may be able to tell if a person’s cancer is the type that will spread to other organs by looking for these genetic changes.
+Research is also focusing on treatments that block or target these genetic changes so the cancer cells can’t spread and grow.

 Which cancers spread where?

 This is a brief description of where certain cancers are most likely to spread.
-It is not a list of every place where a cancer could spread.
-For more information on these cancers, see our information on the various cancer sites.
+It’s not a list of every place where a cancer could spread.
+For more details on these cancers, see our information on the specific cancer site.

 Bladder cancer tends to stay in the same area (the pelvis) and grow into nearby tissues such as the pelvic wall.
 It can also spread to the lungs, liver, and bone.